VS

 This only takes into account fuel prices, but choosing to drive a Tesla also saves you on maintenance costs!
 Electric vehicle engines are made up of many wear parts, which makes them much easier to maintain.

-Another weak point of the electric car that Tesla has compensated for to perfection is the recharging speed of its batteries.
-Tesla batteries are capable of recharging at over 170 kW.
-This is in line with Tesla's strategy of offering its customers charging that is not restrictive, with the deployment of Tesla Superchargers throughout Europe, and particularly in France.
-Tesla is outdoing itself where electric mobility struggles to convince.
+Another weakness of the electric car that Tesla has managed to compensate for perfectly is the speed with which its batteries can be recharged.
+Tesla batteries are capable of recharging at more than 170 kW.
+This is in line with Tesla's strategy of offering its customers charging that is not restrictive, with the deployment of Tesla superchargers throughout Europe, and more particularly in France.
+Tesla is outdoing itself where electric mobility is struggling to convince.

-With the Tesla Superchargersservice, for example, you can recharge the Tesla Model 3 from 0 to 80% and recover 491 km of range in less than half an hour.
+With the Tesla SuperchargersFor example, you can charge the Tesla Model 3 from 0 to 80 % and recover 491 km of range in less than half an hour.

 Tesla Model 3